stancsz/AgentProgrammingLanguage/PRD.md

-# Agent Programming Language (APL) — Product Requirements Document
+# Agent Programming Language (APL) - Product Requirements Document

 ## 1. Summary
-Create a small, safe, and testable, loose pseudocode language for specifying, composing, deploying, and managing agents (Agent Programming Language — APL).
-APL is designed to be the "glue" for building agent systems: a Python-like, mostly pseudocode syntax (Python-compatible where practical) that lets authors define agents as first-class "agent" functions, compose sub-agents, bind MCP servers and external tools, and express agent-to-agent interactions.
+Create a small, safe, and testable agent programming language for specifying, composing, deploying, and managing agents (Agent Programming Language - APL).
+APL is designed to be the "glue" for building agent systems: a Python-like, intentionally lightweight syntax (Python-compatible where practical) that lets authors define agents as first-class "agent" functions, compose sub-agents, bind MCP servers and external tools, and express agent-to-agent interactions.
 APL translates deterministically to execution representations (including a LangGraph-compatible IR), supports MCP/tool invocation, capability gating, sandboxing, deterministic testing (mock LLMs), and fast deployment and orchestration of agents.

+## Expert Design Review (Programming Language Perspective)
+- **Purpose alignment**: The repository communicates APL as a full Agent Programming Language.
+Maintain strict naming consistency across documentation and tooling to avoid scope drift and to reinforce that the goal is a programmable, testable agent language rather than an informal notation.
+- **Semantics contract (Sections 2, 7)**: The language overview would benefit from an explicit definition of the core semantic model: evaluation order, scoping rules for agent/task definitions, and the lifecycle of variables across nested agents.
+Without this contract the translator and runtime risk diverging.
+Recommend adding a normative semantics appendix that describes the execution model in prose plus illustrative state diagrams.
+- **Type and capability systems (Sections 6, 7, 10)**: The current requirements mention "simple typed values" but do not articulate a type discipline.
+Even a lightweight structural typing scheme or effect annotations for steps would tighten the safety story.
+Consider introducing capability-annotated type signatures (e.g., `call_llm :: Prompt -> Capability[llm] -> Response`) to give both the interpreter and static tooling a consistent surface.
+- **Deterministic testing and mocks (Sections 4, 8, 13)**: Determinism hinges on reproducible inputs, seeded randomness, and trace capture.
+Document how mocked LLM responses are versioned and selected, how prompt deltas are diffed, and how to surface divergence between mock and live runs.
+A recommendation is to mandate golden snapshots for IR plus execution traces in the MVP.
+- **Composable tooling (Sections 5, 9)**: MCP binding is central but under-specified.
+Outline the contract between APL and MCP servers (authentication, schema discovery, error propagation).
+Suggest introducing a capability declaration syntax that maps cleanly to MCP metadata to enable static validation before runtime.
+- **Control flow and concurrency (Section 7)**: While minimal control flow is listed, there is no guidance on asynchronous steps, parallel compositions, or cancellation semantics.
+Consider a follow-on task to define `parallel` and `race` constructs or, at minimum, document how the runtime serializes steps and whether steps may interleave IO.
+- **Versioning and backward compatibility (Sections 11, 12)**: Add a clear versioning policy for both the language and reference runtime (semantic versioning or similar) plus migration guidelines.
+Early adopters will need to reason about compatibility when upgrading from MVP to v1.
+- **Tooling roadmap (Sections 11, 12, 16)**: The roadmap should call out a reference formatter, linter, and language server plans earlier.
+These developer ergonomics strongly influence adoption and surface many semantic inconsistencies during authoring.
+- **Safety posture (Sections 6, 14)**: Expand on how sandboxing is enforced (process isolation vs policy checks) and how capability misuse is reported.
+Recommend adding threat modeling milestones and automated policy tests to the MVP backlog.

 ## 2. Objectives
 - Provide a concise language for specifying tasks, pre/post conditions, and sub-tasks.